negrt/CountryDynamicLinkLibrary/README.md

 # What I learned
 * How to create and link a DLL
 * How to use data contract to serialize/deserialize JSON files

+# Notice
+This is Dynamic Link Library.
+See CountryDataSearchInterface repository to run this application appropriately.